octacian/digicompute/doc/computers/os_api.md

-# Computer OS API
+# OctOS
-This API can be used by players to interact with the computer under a safe and secure environment.
+OctOS is the operating system used by digicomputers.
+OctOS is made of many Linux-like commands which are documented in `commands.md`, however, there is also an API which can be used when writing programs for OctOS.
+The API can be used by players to interact with the computer under a safe and secure environment.
 The documentation is divided into two sections as is the code, main (for general functions), and filesystem (for filesystem access).

 ## Main
 This contains a set of functions mainly for the purpose of interacting with the computer's displays.